Boeing B-17 Flying Fortress Directory

 • Intended for use in aerial mapping.

-Charles T. Winters, Miami, FL August 2, 1947
+Charles T. Winters, Miami, FL, August 2, 1947

 • Registered as N5017N

-Vero Beach Export & Import Co., Vero Beach, FL, August 16, 1947-1949
+Joe A. Lopez/Vero Beach Export & Import Co., Vero Beach, FL, August 16, 1947-1949

 • converted for cargo use with reinforced flooring.